Monday May 27, 2019

-As you know, we’re running Hostinger.
+As you know, we run Hostinger.com.
 It’s a critical component as it’s like our company’s greeting card.
 Even more, it’s the main gateway for onboarding new clients and making revenue through the /cart.

-A quick solution was to put the website under Cloudflare to mitigate DDoS attacks.
-It worked well, but not for long.
-As we were treating the symptom, the actual problem persisted until we suffered a huge downtime when that aforementioned data center was down for more than 4 hours.
+A quick solution was to put the website under Cloudflare to mitigate these attacks.
+It worked well but not for long.
+As we were treating the symptoms, the actual problem persisted until we suffered a huge blackout when that aforementioned data center went down for more than 4 hours.

-We decided to scale our application across the globe.
-Launched two instances of applications per location.
-We use our global Anycast at the moment in three locations: Singapore, United States, and the Netherlands.
+We decided to scale our application across the globe by launching two instances of applications per location.
+We use our global Anycast at the moment in three locations: Singapore, the United States, and the Netherlands.
 In total, we launched six instances.

-Alright, the code was deployed, but now we had a problem with the database.
-How to make it easily available and accessible?
+Once the code was deployed, we encountered a problem with the database – what should we do to make it easily available and accessible?

-Our developers determined that they were almost all read requests that were going to the database, thus we decided to start using the Geo Percona XtraDB Cluster.
-Started one instance per location, overall three.
+Our developers determined that the database was mostly receiving read requests, so we decided to start using the Geo Percona XtraDB cluster.
+We launched one instance per location, in total – three.

 Later, it turned out that the /cart endpoint mostly writes to the database.
-The workload was not as expected and planned.
+The workload was unexpected and unplanned.
 We decided to move the /cart logic to Redis.
-This raised the question again, how to scale Redis to avoid the servers from melting down again?
-Mostly it’s used for caching /cart for one month and for shared PHP sessions.
+This raised another question – how to scale Redis to avoid the servers from melting down again?
+It’s mostly used for caching /cart for one month and for shared PHP sessions.
 And of course, it’s not as critical as the database.
 It would compensate for some write loads to the database.

-Bootstrapped one Redis instance per location without any shared state between them.
-If a request comes to Europe, then it will use Europe’s Redis instance.
-If the US, then the US, and so on.
+We bootstrapped one Redis instance per location without any shared states between them.
+If a request comes to Europe, then it will use the European Redis instance.
+If the US, then the American, and so on.

 World Domination Tour

-I contacted the data center staff to re-route our prefixes through another upstream and the service was back again.
-Even more, latency between Asia and Europe is around 250ms, hence do the math and we have 4 requests per second for writes because XtraDB cluster acknowledges writes only if all the nodes in the cluster confirm.
+I contacted the data center staff to re-route our prefixes through another upstream and the service was back online again.
+The latency between Asia and Europe is around 250ms, so we have 4 requests per second for writes because the XtraDB cluster acknowledges writes only if all the nodes in the cluster confirm.

-Next day, the packet loss between locations started happening again.
-Contacted data center guys, fixed the problem temporary again.
-Eventually made a resolution to get rid of the XtraDB cluster.
-Next question was how to keep high availability for database connections if one instance goes down?
+The next problem was how to keep high availability for database connections if one instance goes down.
 We launched a custom MySQL cluster solution based on ExaZK.
 The situation changed a lot.

-After monitoring about a week how the application lives with the new changes, we still noticed huge spikes in response times.
-Created a NewRelic account and started monitoring the whole application itself.
+We monitored how the application performs with the new changes for about a week but still noticed huge spikes in response times.
+We then created a NewRelic account and started monitoring the whole application itself.

 We got some really handy metrics related to MySQL slow queries and external resources.
-It was very clear what was the problem – we dubbed our MySQL instances with unnecessary read requests by receiving translations for a certain language.
-We settled out to generate translation files into JSON format and loading them quickly instead of querying the database with every request.
+It was very clear what the problem was – we dubbed our MySQL instances with unnecessary read requests by receiving translations for a certain language.
+We settled out to generate translation files in the JSON format and load them quickly instead of querying the database with every request.

 With this change, we cut the latency noticeably when JSON files were adopted for database requests.